yuniapak/u1_lab_TMDB_API/README.md

 If you look at the files we've given you, you will find some basic HTML and CSS to get you started.
 In the Javascript file, we've set you up a base url for your endpoint.
 All you need to do is plug in your API key and add your parameter to the end.

 ## Getting Started

 - `Fork` and `clone` this repo.
 - `cd` into it and `code .`

 ### Requirements

 - A text input + button for searching TMDB by _movie title_(provided in the starter code.)
-- Display a list of movies returned by the discover api call.
+- Display a list of movies returned by the search api call.
 At least the movie's title and poster should be visible.
-Feel free to include movie year as well.
 - Incorporate CSS flexbox (and maybe grid?) into your page.

 ### Steps